adithya-n05/adithya-n05/README.md

 ## A little bit about me

 - 🎓 &nbsp;I'm currently working towards a BEng Joint Mathematics and Computing Degree at Imperial College London.
-- 🌱 &nbsp;I particularly enjoy learning about Reinforcement learning, Encoder-decoder architectures and RAG.
+- 🌱 &nbsp;I'm particularly interested in everything to do with Systems, Distributed, Comp stats, ML and Gen AI.
 - ✍️ &nbsp;In my free time, I enjoy photography, badminton and spending time with family.
 - ✉️ &nbsp;You can drop me an email at b.adithya.narayanan3@gmail.com with a subject containing "GitHub: ..."!